BlackWhiteYoshi/CircleDI/Readme_md/SourceCodeGenerationOutput.md

 /// and is thread safe.
 /// </para>
 /// </summary>
-public partial class PropertyProvider : IPropertyProvider, IServiceProvider {
+public partial class PropertyProvider : global::IPropertyProvider, IServiceProvider {
     /// <summary>
-    /// Creates an instance of <see cref="global::PropertyProvider"/> together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> singleton services.
+    /// Creates an instance of a ServiceProvider together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> singleton services.
     /// </summary>
     public PropertyProvider() {
         _myService = MyServiceImplementation;
     }

     /// <summary>
-    /// Creates an instance of <see cref="global::PropertyProvider.Scope"/> together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> scoped services.
+    /// Creates an instance of a ScopeProvider together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> scoped services.
     /// </summary>
     public global::IPropertyProvider.IScope CreateScope() => new global::PropertyProvider.Scope(Self);